CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 The input text can sometimes include punctuation (such as commas or full stops).
 Your website should not identify words that include some punctuation as spelling mistakes.
 So for example, "make a cake, please" will not highlight "cake" as a spelling mistake.
 However, if a word that is not in the Basic English word list and is next to some punctuation, it still should be highlighted as a spelling mistake.

+Your GitHub repository must contain unit tests which demonstrate that your code works.
+End to end tests are optional.

 ## Rubric

 All of the below requirements must be met for the project to be considered complete: